The Getaway (video game): Gangs of London (2006)

-The Getaway 3
+Development of The Getaway 3

-The Getaway 3 was to be the third installment of Sony's The Getaway series for the PlayStation 3 console.
+The Getaway 3 was to be the fourth installment of Sony's The Getaway series for the PlayStation 3 console and the third main installment in the franchise.
 The title was reported as cancelled on 4 June 2008, along with Eight Days.
 In October 2009, the games were reported as not being cancelled, but "on hold".

 A technical demo featuring Piccadilly Circus was demonstrated in May 2005 at E3, but this was not directly from the game.
 It was confirmed that the game would again be set in London.

 Information regarding The Getaway 3 was released on 7 March 2008 by screenplay writer Katie Ellwood, who affirmed the action title was still in the works.
 No estimated release date was given, but Ellwood did say that Sony executives were making deals with film companies about the possibility of a future film adaptation of The Getaway 3.

 Nicolas Doucet said: "I would not say they have been abandoned, just put to one side.
 Much work had been done.
 The studio just wanted to focus on its strengths, EyeToy and SingStar.
 Given the potential of EyePet, priorities have been changed, but the other projects aren't dead yet.
 Ultimately, the decision [to put those games to one side] has benefited everyone".

 Richard Bunn, a former developer, had noted the game was cancelled shortly after Phil Harrison was replaced by Shuhei Yoshida as president of SCE Worldwide Studios.

+Gangs of London (2020–present)

+Gareth Evans and Matt Flannery created a television adaptation of Gangs of London starring Joe Cole, Sope Dirisu, and an ensemble cast, which debuted on Sky Atlantic and AMC in April 2020, with Dirisu portraying Elliot Carter / Finch, a character loosely based on The Getaway's Frank Carter, and Colm Meaney portraying Finn Wallace, a character loosely based on Gangs of London's Andy Steele.

+In an interview with Sky News in April 2020, Evans stated that while initially hired to "make a film franchise" of Gangs of London, he had felt like if we were going to do a film franchise, we would have two-thirds of our running time focused purely on our central characters, and then only a third left to explore the side characters that populate that world", and so on deciding that "we wouldn't do justice to the myriad of different diverse cultures and ethnicities that make up the city [I then] pitched it back saying this should be a TV show because you can afford to go off and detour for 10 to 15 minutes and spend time with other characters, and learn about them in more detail."

+Ghosts (2022)

+In December 2022, a Gangs of London graphic novel, set between the first and second series of the television adaptation and titled A Gangs of London Story: Ghosts, written by Corin Hardy and Rowan Athale and illustrated by Ferenc Nothof, was released digitally to the news aggregator Den of Geek, ahead of a physical release.